supratik21/capstoneproject/SLA-Dashboard/README.md

-# Forge Hello World
+# SLA Management

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira project page.
+This project contains a Forge app written in Javascript that displays `the sla management dashboard` in a Jira project page.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.